NeurIPS-Creative-AI/neurips-creative-ai.github.io/README.md

 # Call for proposals
+Note: The information below is the same as in [NeurIPS creative AI open call](https://neurips.cc/Conferences/2023/CallForCreativeAI).

 ### Theme: Celebrating Diversity

 NeurIPS has a tradition of featuring the artistic skills of machine learning researchers, which was evident in events such as the NeurIPS workshop banquet summaries in the 1990s and 2000s, as well as the parties that showcased bands of machine learning researchers and art exhibitions.
 Given the recent surge in the use of machine learning generative models for creative art, it is an opportune time to revive this tradition and provide researchers with a platform to exhibit their creative tools and artwork that leverages machine learning technology.